-2. Opening a shop
+2. Opening a retail shop

 The traditional way to do it, and still useful for goods that customers need to see and touch before they buy, or for products that they need to buy instantly – food and household goods, for example.

 - Opening a shop allows for personal interaction with customers and the ability to satisfy requests immediately.
 A pleasant shopping environment can encourage people to browse and therefore buy more than they might have otherwise.

 - If you can get well-located shops, you can also benefit from high volumes of footfall.
 Having a high-street presence also helps increase brand awareness.